joseviquezh/SOA/Proyecto2/Documentation.md

 ## User guide

-To run and use this program follow the next steps:
+To test this project follow the next steps:

 1. Run `make` to compile he program
 2. The best way to test the project is through the test.sh script, just